helix-coupler/resources/yellow-paper/README.md

 #### Multi-sig Safes

 By design, Helix2 molecules are a perfect fit for multi-sig vault management.
-Molecule struct is readily mappable to a multi-sig safe architecture and formalise vaults as nameable linkspaces.
+Molecule struct is readily mappable to a multi-sig safe architecture and it readily formalises vaults as nameable linkspaces.
+In fact, Helix2 can store multiple vault agreements among a set of parties inside a single standard struct.

 #### Stealth payments

 Helix2 hooks can be configured for bonds to receive stealth payments to a name via a stealth protocol such as [Umbra Protocol](https://github.com/ScopeLift/umbra-protocol) or [Aztec](https://zk.money/).
 Note that this feature is also possible with ENS Resolver.
+In addition however, Helix2 allows performing stealth payments enmasse and with better control over sensitive data streams.

 #### Web3 social graphs

 Helix2 molecules are a natural fit for open social graphs and could aid in better decentralised social media protocols.
+In the current implementation, molecules are an appropriate representation of social groupings, although a complete version requires one or more submodules that can link molecules and polycules among each other.
+This requirement may vary from one platform to another, and is therefore not part of the Helix2 core protocol.

 #### Messaging and chat apps